mxagar/azure-rag-app/README.md

 ## Improvements

+- [x] Use Terraform IaC to deploy Azure resources
 - [ ] Try Document Intelligence for document parsing
 - [ ] Try query transformation techniques
   - Rewrite to be a more general question